DynamoDS/DynamoWorkspaceUpgradeExtension/README.md

 ## install:

-Copy `bin/Debug/DynamoXMLtoJsonMigrator.dll` to your `<dynamo install directory>` alonside the other core dlls.
+Copy `bin/Debug/DynamoXMLtoJsonMigrator.dll` to your `<dynamo install directory>` alongside the other core dlls.
 Copy `src/migration_ViewExtensionDefinition.xml` to your `<dynamo install directory>/ViewExtensions/`

 ## using it: